-Mid Day Leader: Rachel Williamson
+Mid Day Leader: Sam Grundy

 At Kingfisher we use Signalong as a part of a Total Communication Approach, we are constantly using core vocabulary with the children to support their language development and then through each of our topics we introduce new signs and language, which extends their vocabulary further.
 We also have two “Signs of the Week” which helps maintain and extend key knowledge and skills of everyday vocabulary.

 If your child has a school dinner, the school menus can be accessed by clicking here.
 For children who bring a packed lunch, please remember to provide healthy and balanced options.
-We are a Healthy School and will be focussing on healthy eating and how children can make healthy lifestyle choices.
+We are a Healthy School and will be focusing on healthy eating and how children can make healthy lifestyle choices.

 The following activities are suggested as appropriate homework activities which you can enjoy with your child and reinforce the learning we are focussing on this half term –